jsnb/file_loader/README.md

 ### Usage

 Running the parser:
+Data files to be parsed must go into the ./data directory (according to config.py).
+In order for the parser to work on a given data file a spec files must exist in the ./specs dir

 ```bash
 # run on a single file to a sqlite backend
 $ python run.py load -f testfile_2018-01-01 -b sqlite